 Residual convolutional blocks \citep{he2016deep} are used.
-Data augmentation is performed by accomplishing affine transformations, elastic transformations in 2D, histogram shifting, flipping and Gaussian noise addition.
+Data augmentation is performed by accomplishing affine transformations, elastic transformations in 2D, histogram shifting, flipping, and Gaussian noise addition.
 In addition, Modality Dropout \citep{li2016modout} is used as the regularization technique where modalities are dropped with a certain probability when the training is performed using multiple modalities which helps decrease overfitting on certain modalities.
-Training is done by using Adam optimizer with a learning rate of 0.001 for 75 epochs.
+Training is done by using the ADAM optimizer with a learning rate of 0.001 for 75 epochs.

 \teamcolor{nnU-Net}~\textbf{nnU-Net:} The nnU-Net team participated in the challenge with an internal variant of nnU-Net \citep{Isensee2019}, which is the winner of Medical Segmentation Decathlon (MSD) in 2018, \citep{simpson2019large}.
 They have made submissions for Task 3 and Task 5.
-These tasks need to process T1-DUAL in and oppose phase images as well as T2-SPIR images.
-While the T1-DUAL images are registered and can be used a separate color channel inputs, it was not chosen to do so because this would have required substantial modification to nnU-Net (2 input modalities for T1-DUAL, 1 input modality for T2-SPIR).
-Instead, T1-DUAL in and out phases were treated as separate training examples, resulting in a total of 60 training examples for the aforementioned tasks.
+These tasks need to process T1-DUAL in-phase and oppose-phase images as well as T2-SPIR images.
+While the T1-DUAL images are registered and can be used as separate color channel inputs, it was not chosen to do so because this would have required substantial modification to nnU-Net (2 input modalities for T1-DUAL, 1 input modality for T2-SPIR).
+Instead, T1-DUAL in-phase and oppose-phase were treated as separate training examples, resulting in a total of 60 training examples for the aforementioned tasks.

 No external data was used.
 Task 3 is a subset of Task 5, so training was done only once and the predictions for Task 3 were generated by isolating the liver label.
 The submitted predictions are a result of an ensemble of three 3D U-Nets (``3d\_fullres'' configuration of nnU-Net).
 The five models originate from cross-validation on the training cases.
-Furthermore, since only one prediction is accepted for both T1-DUAL image types, an ensemble of the predictions of T1-DUAL in and oppose phases were used.
+Furthermore, since only one prediction is accepted for both T1-DUAL image types, an ensemble of the predictions of T1-DUAL in-phase and oppose-phase was used.